trailofbits/manticore/README.md

 ## Requirements

 Manticore is supported on Linux, and requires Python 2.7.
 Ubuntu 16.04 is strongly recommended.
-If you'd like to use the Ethereum API functionalities such as compiling sol source, you would need to install the [solc](https://github.com/ethereum/solidity) binary.
+Ethereum APIs which compile Solidity source code require the [`solc`](https://github.com/ethereum/solidity) program in your `$PATH`.

 ## Quick Start